 As to the rulebook concept, the Constitution sets forth exactly how the government will operate.
 Not only does it define the structure of the government, but it also clarifies the limits of power granted by the people to the government.
 Getting back to little Jimmy Husqvarna, it’s analogous to our lawn mowing agreement specifying that he’ll edge and trim every week, use only a Fisher-Price approved lawnmower and promise not to dump the grass clippings on the neighbors’ lawns.

 In fact, the Constitution is largely written in such a way that all authority is assumed to belong to the people except that which is expressly granted to the government by the language in the Constitution.
 Technically speaking, if the Constitution doesn’t establish government authority, then it doesn’t exist.
 That’s in theory, of course, because we all know how much government’s role and authority has bloated over the past 200 years.

 Matter of Fact…

 James Madison was a seriously busy guy during the Constitutional Convention.
 Not only did he do the summer reading and come prepared with an outline, but he also took copious notes during the entire proceedings.
 After his death, the government purchased his journal for the sum of $30,000.
 That was a lot of coin back in 1837.
 Often going to the level of detail of who said what when, it makes for fascinating reading.

-The Constitution – A Revolutionary Story is available in print and Kindle format from Amazon.
+The Practical Guide to the United States Constitution is available in print and Kindle format from Amazon.